IBM/openshift-mongodb-enterprise-operator-example/README.md

 cert-manager-webhook-7cffc6c677-cphsr      1/1     Running   0          58s
 ```

-### 5. Generate Certificates and enable TLS
+### 5. Generate certificates and enable TLS

-To generate self signed certificates, you can generate a certificate authority of your own using the tool `openssl`.
+To generate self-signed certificates, you can generate a certificate authority of your own using the tool `openssl`.
 Do the following commands to generate the CA's key pair.

 ```
 openssl genrsa -out ca.key 4096
 openssl req -x509 -new -nodes -key ca.key -days 3650 -reqexts v3_req -extensions v3_ca -out ca.crt
 ```

-Then create a tls secret using the generated files `ca.crt` and `ca.key`.
+Create a TLS secret using the generated files `ca.crt` and `ca.key`.

 ```
 oc create secret tls ca-key-pair --cert=ca.crt --key=ca.key